Kansas City Bettys

 “We are proud of our country, believe in our freedom, and support our soldiers, and veterans.
 We appreciate the sacrifices they and their families have made for our great nation.
 Our goal is to bring a smile to your face and make everyone’s day a little brighter.
 But most importantly, the Kansas City Bettys remind people of a time in history when our soldiers were on the forefronts of everyone's minds and in everyone's prayers.
 We do not want people to forget that we still have soldiers far from home doing their duty to keep America the great nation that it is today."
 Note: The

-Each member is responsible to provide $30.00 for membership dues, due on the third Thursday of February each year.
+Each member is responsible to provide $30.00 for membership dues, due at the February meeting of each year.

 Article 3: Who are the Kansas City Bettys?